readyplayerme/animation-library/README.md

 This is just the first batch of animations we're releasing to the community.
 We will continue releasing animations throughout 2023 and beyond.

 ### What software do I need to use with these animations?
-You can use any software that supports FBX files, including Unity, Unreal Engine, Blender, Maya, Sketchfab, etc.
+You can use any software that supports FBX file type, including Unity, Unreal Engine, Blender, Maya, Sketchfab, etc.

 ### Where can I get help using these animations?
 Please check out the tutorial below.
 If you're already a Ready Player Me partner you can email support@readyplayer.me with additional questions, or sign up as a developer at [readyplayer.me/developers](https://readyplayer.me/developers).

 </br>

 ## Tutorials

 Please refer to the tutorials found here <link to tutorials in RPM docs> to learn how to load the provided animations onto Ready Player Me avatars.

 </br>

 ## Notes

 The animation filename prefix denotes which actor gender was used to generate the motion: